sigle/stxstats/docs/deploy-docker-compose.md

 ### Start the services

 Before starting the services you can verify that the environment variables are properly setup.
-Run `docker-compose config` to see the docker-compose.yml file printed with the right values.
+Run `docker compose config` to see the docker-compose.yml file printed with the right values.

 To start the services run

 ```
-docker-compose up -d
+docker compose up -d
 ```

 Once the services are started properly it will take a few days to sync all the data of the network.